mKeRix/room-assistant/docs/guide/cluster.md

 Should the other nodes not appear in your cluster even after configuring it manually you should make sure that the devices can communication with each other via UDP on the port you configured, by default `6425`.

+### Rivalling clusters

+If you're seeing multiple clusters form on your network that are both trying to take control of the distributed entities you can set the `quorum` option.
+This ensures that only a cluster that contains the majority of instances can update the values.
+Set this number so that it represents the smallest instance count to constitute a majority in your setup.
+For example: if you have 3 instances of the software at home you would set `quorum` to 2, for 6 overall instances it should be 4.

 ## Settings

 | Name               | Type    | Default | Description                                                  |